eHarmony/vw-webservice/README.md

 On the box where you wish to run the web service, install [Jettty 9.1.0](http://eclipse.org/downloads/download.php?file=/jetty/9.1.0.v20131115/dist/jetty-distribution-9.1.0.v20131115.tar.gz&r=1).

-We will assume that you have it installed at the location:
+We will assume that you have it installed in:

 ```
 ~/jetty-9.1.0